One in 10 motorists admit to texting while driving

 So far 40 people have been killed in collisions on Irish roads this year, 13 less than the same period last year.

-Sam Waide, RSA chief executive, said taking a phone call, sending a text or checking apps while driving could result in “catastrophic consequences”.
+RSA chief executive Sam Waide said taking a phone call, sending a text or checking apps while driving could result in “catastrophic” consequences.

 “With the bank holiday approaching, we are asking motorists to get into the habit of putting your phone away before setting off on a journey – either turn your mobile phone off, switch it to aeroplane mode, put it on silent or simply put it out of sight,” he said.